 Verdura's whimsical and playful, but exquisite designs were highly sought after, and have now become very valuable collectibles.
 His gorgeous cigarette cases are especially prized.

 Linda Porter commissioned a custom-made Verdura cigarette case to celebrate each new opening of Cole's musicals.
 One of the most famous of these, on view in the Porter's former apartment in New York, features a brilliant diamond starburst which is detachable and can also be worn as a brooch.

 Some of Verdura's more unusual pieces during the 1950's had maritime themes because of his great love for the sea.
 These include seashells and seahorses studded with precious stones.
-He also liked to feature animals and insects, such as swans, bees and mice in his unusual jewelry and flowers.
+He also liked to feature animals and insects, such as swans, bees and mice in his unusual jewelry and f

 The Duke never married and never became an American citizen.
 He spent his retirement in London where he wrote his autobiography, The Happy Summer Days - A Sicilian Childhood.

 In 1984 Walter Landrigan bought the famous store and restored it to its former glory.
 Verdura left about four thousand sketches and paintings of his designs in the archives.
 Every piece is based on these.
 The glamorous jewelry gradually came back into fashion and was worn by such celebrities as Oprah, Princess Diana and Jerry Hall.